RaymondCM/UOL-FinalYearProject/README.md

 # ParallelCardiacImaging

+Presented is a GPU implementation of a Full Search Block Matching Motion Estimation algorithm using sum of absolute difference error criterion and a novel criterion to find optimal block displacement, and to estimate the heart rate of apical four chamber view ultrasound images.
+With the rapid growth of GPU processing power in recent years an effective deployment medium for parallelisation of traditionally serial algorithms exists.
+This project will attempt to evaluate the feasibility of using heterogeneous systems for motion estimation by comparing algorithm execution times and accuracy on the CPU and GPU.
+This thesis concludes by showing the GPU implementation is sufficiently fast enough for real-time processing and can shorten computation time of accurate heart rate estimates by a factor of 450 times ([Link](https://github.com/RaymondKirk/UOL-FinalYearProject/blob/master/uol-finalyearthesis.pdf)).

 ## Dependencies
 ### DCMTK
 Instructions below for Ubuntu 14.04, the stable release has [compiler issues](http://forum.dcmtk.org/viewtopic.php?f=1&t=4235) so a snapshot from GitHub is used.